-Let op denote a binary operator and consider an expression a op b where a is of type A and b is of type B.
+Let op denote a binary operator and consider an expression a op b where a is an instance of class A and b is an instance of class B.

-- 1. If A and B are basic types or arrays of such, then the corresponding built-in operation is performed. - 2.
-Otherwise, if there exists exactly one function f in the union of A.op and B.op such that f(a,b) is a valid match for the function f, then a op b is evaluated using this function.
+- 1. If A and B are predefined types or arrays of such, then the corresponding built-in operation is performed. - 2.
+Otherwise, if there exists exactly one function f in the union of A.op and B.op such that f(a,b) is a valid match for the function f, then $a \ op \ b$ is evaluated using this function.
 It is an error, if multiple functions match.
-If A is not a record type, A.op is seen as the empty set, and similarly for B. [Having a union of the operators ensures that if A and B are the same, each function only appears once.] - 3.
-Otherwise, consider the set given by f in A.op and a record type C (different from B) with a constructor, g, such that C.'constructor'.g(b) is a valid match, and f(a, C.'constructor'.g(b)) is a valid match; and another set given by f in B.op and a record type D (different from A) with a constructor, h, such that D.'constructor'.h(a) is a valid match and f(D.'constructor'.h(a), b) is a valid match.
+If A is not an operator record class, A.op is seen as the empty set, and similarly for B. [Having a union of the operators ensures that if A and B are the same, each function only appears once.] - 3.
+Otherwise, consider the set given by f in A.op and an operator record class C (different from B) with a constructor, g, such that C.'constructor'.g(b) is a valid match, and f(a, C.'constructor'.g(b)) is a valid match; and another set given by f in B.op and an operator record class D (different from A) with a constructor, h, such that D.'constructor'.h(a) is a valid match and f(D.'constructor'.h(a), b) is a valid match.
 If the sum of the sizes of these sets is one this gives the unique match.
 If the sum of the sizes is larger than one it is an error.

-[Informally, this means: If there is no direct match of "a op b", then it is tried to find a direct match by automatic type casts of "a" or "b", by converting either "a" or "b" to the needed type using an appropriate constructor function from one of the record types used as arguments of the overloaded "op" functions.
+[Informally, this means: If there is no direct match of "a op b", then it is tried to find a direct match by automatic type casts of "a" or "b", by converting either "a" or "b" to the needed type using an appropriate constructor function from one of the operator record classes used as arguments of the overloaded "op" functions.
 Example using the Complex-definition below: